The America We Deserve: Alleged prediction of terrorism

 During his 2016 presidential campaign, Trump frequently cited the book on the campaign trail as proof that he predicted the September 11 attacks.

 Fact-checkers disputed some of Trump's claims.
 Contrary to his claims in a 2015 interview with Alex Jones, the book only "makes a single reference to bin Laden":

 According to Eugene Kiely of FactCheck.org, the book "doesn't warn 'we better be careful with this guy named Osama bin Laden.'
 It doesn't say the U.S. 'better take him out.'
 And Trump's reference to bin Laden as someone 'nobody really knew' at the time is wrong, too."

 According to Rebecca Kaplan of CBS News, Trump wrote that "we're in danger of the sort of terrorist attacks that will make the [1993] bombing of the Trade Center look like kids playing with firecrackers."
 Kaplan stated that "Trump was, in fact, right that there was a terror attack far greater in scale than the 1993 World Trade Center bombings, which killed six people and injured more than 1,000.
 The Sept.
 11 attacks killed nearly 3,000.
 He was off-base about other aspects, though.
 Trump predicted the terror plot would be the result of the miniaturization of weapons like nuclear bombs or a canister of anthrax."
 Additionally, "[Trump] merely pointed [to] bin Laden as an illustration of haphazard foreign policy—not to predict that bin Laden would be responsible for the next attack against the U.S."

 Jessica Riedl of the Manhattan Institute, regarding if Trump's statements were even factual, “the U.S. govt had been aware of Bin Laden for decades, and by the mid-1990s he was the CIA’s most wanted terrorist with several well-known attacks.
 They were actively pursuing him at the time.
 So Trump’s boast is like warning the world about Hitler in 1942.”

 In 2025, during a celebration of the US Navy, Trump reiterated this false claim, attesting it as being as factual as the US Navy SEALs' killing of Osama bin Laden.
-Trump added the detail he had a conversation with his Secretary of Defence United States Secretary of Defense, Pete Hegseth, citing that Osama Bin Ladin should have been taken out in 2000 but that he (Pres.
+Trump added the detail he had a conversation with his Secretary of Defence United States Secretary of Defense, Pete Hegseth, citing that Osama bin Laden should have been taken out in 2000 but that he (Pres.
 Trump) was ignored.